 - Target Namespace Defaults to root/cimv2.
 For specific namespaces on your system, refer to your hardware manual.
-Another common namespace is root/interop. - Class Classes are enumerated, based on the namespace you have chosen so it can look very different between different systems. - Property The type of property you want to monitor.
-Properties are enumerated, based on the class you have chosen. - Instance If there are multiple instances for the chosen class, they are enumerated here. - Divisor The result is divided by this value.
+Another common namespace is root/interop. - Query language Defaults to SQL.
+May be any value that the server's CIMOM supports (SQL, CQL, WQL, ...) - Class Classes are enumerated, based on the namespace you have chosen so it can look very different between different systems. - Property The type of property you want to monitor.
+Properties are enumerated, based on the class you have chosen. - Instance If there are multiple instances for the chosen class, they are enumerated here.
+If the instance's Property contains a wild card value () or is empty, then all instances are selected for counter values, and the Instance values box is used to decide how these values are processed. - Instance values How the returned counter values are processed if the Instance field option is set to check all instances.
+This option is one of: - Compare all instance values Make the comparison against all returned counter values for all instances. - > Compare smallest instance value Make the comparison against the smallest counter value returned for all instances. - Compare largest instance value Make the comparison against the largest counter value returned for all instances. - Compare average of all instance values Make the comparison against the average counter value for all instances. - Compare the sum of all instance values Make the comparison against the sum of counter values for all instances. - Divisor The result is divided by this value.
 Optional.
 Defaults to 1. - Data type The unit of data sampled by the test.
 This makes it possible to group data from this type of monitor with other monitors such as CPU utilization in reports.